 Evidence Preservation Checklist

-- Photographs of injuries and the scene
+- Take dated photographs of injuries and the scene.

-- Witness statements, including names and contact information
+- Collect witness statements, including contact information.

 Reporting Deadlines in California